malept/cross-spawn-promise/README.md

 If the spawned process exits with a non-zero code, an `ExitCodeError` is thrown with the original command, code, `stdout`, and `stderr` as properties.

+If the spawned process is terminated by a signal on non-Windows platforms, an `ExitSignalError` is thrown with the original command, signal name, `stdout`, and `stderr` as properties.

 ## Extra Options

 * `logger`: a `Function` such as `console.log` or `debug(name)` to log some information